Chaga people

 The Chagga people are recognized as one of the economically successful groups in Tanzania.
 Their relative wealth is attributed to the fertile soil of volcanic Mount Kilimanjaro, which supports intensive agricultural activities.
 The Chagga have developed a strong work ethic and engaged in trade, contributing to their current economic standing in the country.
-They are known for historically employing various agricultural techniques, including sophisticated irrigation systems and terracing.
-Furthermore, they have intensive farming methods for centuries, a tradition that dates back to the time of the Bantu expansion within their historical states.
+They are known for historically employing various agricultural techniques, including sophisticated irrigation systems and terracing, and they have used intensive farming methods for centuries, a tradition that dates back to the time of the Bantu expansion within their historical states.

 Around the beginning of the twentieth century, the German colonial government estimated that there were about 28,000 households on Kilimanjaro.
 In 1988, the Chagga population was estimated at over 800,000 individuals.

 Etymology

 The term "Dschagga" originally referred to a geographical location rather than a specific ethnic group.
 Notably, German explorer Johannes Rebmann described "the inhabitants of the Dschagga" while documenting the Taita and Kamba peoples during his early expeditions to the region.
 The name appears to have been a general designation for the mountainous area, used by distant residents to describe it.
 When Rebmann's Swahili guide referred to "Dischagga," it was likely an overarching term rather than a specific name for a community.
 Over time, the term underwent anglicization, evolving to "Jagga" by 1860 and "Chagga" by 1871.
 The latter spelling was chosen by Charles New, who associated it with the Swahili words meaning "to stray" or "to get lost," reflecting the area's dense forests that often disoriented visitors.